nandorojo/react-native-iconic/readme.md

 ## Usage

-Every icon is exported as its own component.
-The names are turned into pascal case.
+Each icon is exported as its own component with an adjusted name.

 For example, to use the `arrow-down` icon, import `ArrowDown`: